-The Company has an option agreement with Arctic Star Exploration Corp. ("Arctic Star") whereby it can earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
-The Stein Diamond Project ("Stein") consists of 23,750 hectares on the Southern Boothia Peninsula, 45 kilometers from tide water.
+The Company has an option agreement in good standing with Arctic Star Exploration Corp. ("Arctic Star") to earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
+The Stein Diamond Project ("Stein") consists of 8,750 hectares on the Southern Boothia Peninsula, 45 kilometers from tide water.
 The property is located 85 kilometers northwest of the community of Taloyoak, Nunavut which is serviced daily by commercial flights and seasonally by barge.